yulya3102/agda-asm/paper/Intro.md

 implemented \citep{bedrocklinkers}, but no formalizations of widely used dynamic linking mechanisms were presented.

-There also exists an excellent formalization of assembly language — Typed Assembly Language (TAL) \citep{tal}.
+There also exists a formalization of assembly language — Typed Assembly Language (TAL) \citep{tal}.
 It describes low-level language with the static type system that supports high-level abstractions such as type variables and tuples.
 This